graphtastic/subgraph-dgraph-software-supply-chain/docs/design/design--guac-to-dgraph.md

 While the immediate demonstrator of this architecture is the GUAC-to-Dgraph migration, the underlying patterns and tooling are designed to be general-purpose, establishing a framework for leveraging GraphQL as a *lingua franca* for data interchange between disparate graph systems.

+It is critical to note that this document describes the **internal architecture and data ingestion strategy for the `subgraph-dgraph-software-supply-chain` Spoke**, a component within the broader Graphtastic Platform.
+The ETL-to-RDF pipeline detailed herein is a deliberate, performance-driven implementation choice for populating this Spoke's stateful backend.

+This component serves a dual purpose:
+1. To act as the reference implementation and **standalone demonstrator for the [CNCF Software Supply Chain Insights initiative](https://github.com/cncf/toc/issues/1709)**.
+2. To function as a fully compliant, federated **Spoke within the Graphtastic supergraph**.

+Therefore, its design prioritizes both high-performance bulk data ingestion (as described here) and a federation-compliant GraphQL API as its external contract.

 #### 1.1.
 The Business Objective: A Unified, Persistent Software Supply Chain Graph

 GUAC instances generate invaluable software supply chain metadata.
 While GUAC can be used in ephemeral CI/CD build cycles, it is also suited for larger, centralized deployments.
 In either scenario, the default persistence layers may not be designed for the massive scale and complex analytical queries required when aggregating data across an entire organization.